Red Light and Health: The power of natural lighting for well-being

 Mitochondria, known as the powerhouses of cells, are responsible for creating most of the energy needed for cellular activity.

-Recent studies have shown that certain wavelengths of light (red and near-infrared) can enhance the efficiency of mitochondria, thus improving energy production and reducing the production of reactive oxygen species.
-Resulting in a lower incidence of cellular damage and aging.
+Recent studies have shown that certain wavelengths of light (red and near-infrared) can enhance mitochondrial efficiency, thereby improving energy production and reducing the production of reactive oxygen species.
+This results in a lower incidence of cellular damage and aging.

-This study shows that longer wavelengths (660-900 nm) of red and infrared light increase ATP production .
-While blue light (420 nm) suppresses metabolism.
+This study demonstrates that longer wavelengths (660-900 nm) of red and infrared light increase ATP production , while blue light (420 nm) suppresses metabolism.

 What does this mean?

-If we expose ourselves to red and infrared light from the Sun at dawn or dusk or from a red light bulb, we increase mitochondrial activity.
+Exposure to the red and infrared light of the sun at dawn or dusk, or from a red light bulb, increases mitochondrial activity.
 And blood glucose levels can be reduced by up to 50% .

 This influence of light on metabolism is remarkably consistent across different species, from insects to humans.

-This opens a new path towards modulating our metabolism in a way never before thought of.
+This opens a new path towards modulating our metabolism in a way never before imagined.

 Artificial light and modern diseases

-The scientific literature on the damage of exposure to blue light when the sun goes down is very extensive and even overwhelming.
-It is directly related to:
+The scientific literature on the harmful effects of exposure to blue light at sunset is extensive and even overwhelming.
+It grows daily, demonstrating a direct link to:

 overweight ( study ), cancer ( study ), immune system suppression ( study ),

-infertility ( study ), diabetes ( study ), intestinal disorders ( study ),
+infertility ( study ), diabetes ( study ), bowel disorders ( study ),

 mental illness ( study ).

-Without going any further, this global study concludes: « Artificial light at night is significantly related to multiple types of cancer.
-Immediate measures should be taken to limit artificial light at night ."
+To illustrate, this global study concludes: " Artificial light at night is significantly linked to multiple types of cancer.
+Immediate action should be taken to limit artificial light at night ."

-By better understanding how we interact with different types of light, we can take steps to improve our health and quality of life, prioritizing light sources that harmonize with our biology.
+By better understanding how we interact with different types of light, we can consciously take steps to improve our health and quality of life by prioritizing light sources that harmonize with our biology.

 In addition, modern lighting has another problem: flicker .
-These are variations in the luminosity and intensity of light due to voltage variations.
+This refers to variations in the brightness and intensity of the light due to voltage fluctuations.

-Various studies show that it stresses our eyes and nervous system, which can cause fatigue and headaches.
+Several studies show that it stresses our eyes and nervous system, potentially causing fatigue and headaches.

-These problems have already existed since the first incandescent (tungsten filament) bulbs, but the problem has increased exponentially with the use of new technologies: fluorescent and LED.
+These problems have existed since the first incandescent light bulbs (tungsten filament), but the problem has increased exponentially with the use of new technologies: fluorescent and LED.

-Fluorescents illuminate with a large component of blue light (with all the problems we have seen when receiving it after the Sun sets) and also have extreme flicker .
-You can feel the flickering even with the naked eye.
+Fluorescent lights emit a large amount of blue light (with all the problems we've seen from exposure to blue light after sunset) and also have extreme flickering .
+You can even see the flicker with the naked eye.

-Conventional LED technology usually uses very high temperature colors (up to 6000k) that have a large blue component and have a much higher frequency flicker than fluorescents.
-That is why we do not consciously perceive it, but our eyes, optic nerve and nervous system do.
+Conventional LED technology typically uses very high color temperatures (up to 6000K) that have a large blue component and flicker at a much higher frequency than fluorescent lights.
+Therefore, we don't consciously perceive it, but our eyes, optic nerve, and nervous system do.

-Incandescents , although preferable to conventional fluorescents and LEDs , are not the solution either .
+Incandescent bulbs , while preferable to conventional fluorescent and LED bulbs , are not the solution either .

-Incandescent bulbs, when powered by 50Hz alternating current, flicker at 50Hz.
-It is true that the filament does not allow 100% flicker, since it has thermal inertia, but it is still a large variation.
+Incandescent light bulbs, powered by 50Hz alternating current, exhibit flicker at 50Hz.
+While it's true that the filament doesn't allow for 100% flicker due to thermal inertia, it's still a significant variation.

-To avoid flickering, Ruanova Health bulbs have been manufactured with a direct current power supply and an oversized 100% pure copper coil, which eliminates flickering 100% (Flicker Free).
+To avoid flickering, all our BIO lighting and bulbs have been manufactured with a direct current power supply and an oversized 100% pure copper coil, which achieves 100% flicker elimination (Flicker Free).

-The high-quality oversized source allows the LED to be supplied with direct current without alteration, so it emits a constant light without fluctuations, just like natural light.
+The high-quality, oversized power supply allows the LED to be supplied with direct current without alteration, so it emits a constant light without fluctuations, just like natural light, taking care of our retina, eye and improving all biological and hormonal functions, aligning our daily comfort with our present and long-term health.